nomiddlename/shootemup/README.md

 # Dodgy Shoot 'Em Up

 Just an exercise in 2D HTML5 Canvas programming.
-I wouldn't use this as an example of how to write games.
+I wouldn't use this as an example of how to write games. <a href="http://nomiddlename.github.io/shootemup">Try it out</a>.

 ## Credits